Bridge creek water project

 the science that deals with the earth's physical structure and substance, its history, and the processes that act on it (Geology, Oxford Dictionaries, 2014).

-over the distance of a gradually deepening and lengthening stream valley (Bevis, 2014).
+Everyone enjoys seeing a waterfall, they are esthetically pleasing.
+Bevis (2014) purposed the question, do we know why waterfalls occur?
+Tumalo Falls and Bridge Creek, provide outstanding examples of these geologic features.
+The earth’s crust is always changing, particularly over the distance of a gradually deepening and lengthening stream valley (Bevis, 2014).
 Streams encounter multiple rocks and sediment types with different resistances to erosion by running water.
 Eventually, at some point along the stream’s channel, flowing waters begin to cut into resilient materials.
 Where the channel first succeeds in eroding through the resistant bed material and into a weaker substance below, erosion will continue slowly upstream and rapidly downstream (Bevis, 2014).
-Waterfalls are self-perpetuating, once the process has begun,
+Waterfalls are self-perpetuating, once the process has begun, they may back-waste upstream at the nick point by erosion for great distances.
+According to Bevis (2014), a thick dense basalt forms the cap rock which is underlain by less durable pyroclastic deposits, oxidized a reddish color by paleosol development.
+Weakening of the pyroclastics by the rushing water of the falls causes “calving” of basalt blocks above and overall back washing of the valley and head ward erosion.
+The creation of Tumalo Creek and the waterfall, Tumalo Falls was aided by glacial erosion.
+The waterfall has probably cut head ward by several hundred feet since de-glaciation of the drainage roughly 20,000 years ago (Bevis, 2014).

 LOCATION INFORMATION